 But Kotka goes one step further.
 Even with a territorial attack on Estonia, the cloud could bring significant advantages.
 So he says in the interview:

 Estonians could live in Finland or London, be deported to Siberia or whatever: we could still elect our parliament, collect taxes etc. Businesses would continue to operate, documents would be exchanged, addresses could continually be changed in registers and new citizens would be born … The capacity to support the existence of the state of the cloud would lead to a situation where - considering the recent events in Crimea - it would be much more complicated (ie expensive) to occupy Estonia.
 There would be no point in conquering the country with tanks, as the state would continue to function from the cloud.

 Everyone can soon use the public services

 From the country without territory it is also not far to another idea, which was decided in Estonia just before last week: the electronic ID card also for non-Estonians to introduce.
 This also allows people who are not Estonian citizens to use the Estonian e-services such as account management, digital signatures or the possibility to start a business.

 Yes, Taavi Kotka even goes so far as to allow people to buy citizenship rights in different countries.
-When I ask whether this does not lead to better-off financial exploitation of these freedoms, he replies evasively: Even with the Internet, the risks were first seen, but today we see above all the benefits ...
+When I asked whether this does not lead to better-off financial exploitation of these freedoms, he replies evasively: Even with the Internet, the risks were first seen, but today we see above all the benefits ...